Unchain1014/Shreddr/README.md

 # Shreddr

 A lightweight, portable drag-and-drop tool for securely shredding and deleting files.
-Shreddr overwrites file data with random bytes, renames the file to obscure metadata, and then permanently deletes it.
+Shreddr overwrites file data with random bytes, renames the files to obscure metadata, and then permanently deletes them.

 ![screenshot.png](/images/screenshot.PNG)